Shris7/Advanced_Physical_Design/README.md

 Cell Fall Dealy = 0.0289ns

 # Day 4: Pre-layout Timing Analysis and Importance of Good Clock Tree
-To perform placement and routing one does not nedd the amount of detailing magic provides us with.
+To perform placement and routing one does not need the amount of detailing magic provides us with.
 We only need information about the input/output port,the power and ground port.
 All this information is provided to us by the LEF file.

 ## Steps to convert Grid Info to Track Info
 There are certain guidelines that one must follow while making a std cell set: